what is Bipolar disorder?

 What Does Bipolar Mean?

-The term “bipolar” signifies the two poles or extremes of mood: mania and depression.
-“Mania” refers to periods of high energy, elevated mood, and increased activity or agitation.
-In contrast, “depression” denotes periods of low energy, low mood, and decreased activity.
-The term “bipolar” distinguishes this disorder from regular depression by emphasizing the dual nature of significant mood swings.
+The term “bipolar” signifies the two emotional extremes that define the disorder: mania and depression.
+Mania refers to periods of elevated mood, high energy, increased activity, or agitation.
+Individuals may feel euphoric, impulsive, or unusually productive during these episodes.
+In contrast, depression involves low energy, persistent sadness, and a lack of motivation or interest in daily activities.
+The word “bipolar” differentiates this condition from traditional depression by highlighting the dual nature of intense mood shifts.

 Depression in Bipolar Disorder

-Depression in bipolar disorder, also known as bipolar depression, is one of the two states that individuals with this condition experience.
-It is characterized by a period of low mood, lack of energy, and decreased activity.
+Depression in bipolar disorder, also known as bipolar depression, is one of the two main phases experienced by individuals with this condition.
+It is marked by prolonged periods of low mood, low energy, and reduced activity.

 Feelings of Sadness & Hopelessness

 During a depressive episode, individuals may feel persistently sad, empty, or hopeless.
-These feelings are more intense than just feeling “down” and can significantly interfere with a person’s ability to function in their daily life.
+These emotions are more intense than typical sadness and can significantly impair daily functioning.

 Loss of Interest in Activities